andyzeng/3dmatch-toolbox/README.md

 See `evaluation/geometric-registration`

-Includes Matlab/C++/CUDA code to run evaluation on the geometric registration benchmarks described [here]().
-To generate intermediate data (TDF voxel volumes, keypoints, and 3DMatch descriptors) for the scene fragments, see `getKeyptsAndDesc.m` or download our pre-computed data [here]().
-To use intermediate data and run RANSAC-based registration for every pair of fragments, see `runFragmentRegistration.m`.
-To compute precision and recall from .log files for evaluation, see the example script `evaluate.m`.
+Includes Matlab code to run evaluation on the geometric registration benchmarks described [here]().
+Overview:
+* `getKeyptsAndDesc.m` - generates intermediate data (TDF voxel volumes, keypoints, and 3DMatch descriptors) for the scene fragments.
+You can also download our pre-computed data [here]().
+* `runFragmentRegistration.m` - read intermediate data and run RANSAC-based registration for every pair of fragments.
+* `writeLog` - read registration results from every pair of fragments and create a .log file
+* `evaluate.m` - compute precision and recall from .log files for evaluation

+Quick start: start Matlab and run script `evaluation/geometric-registration/evaluate.m`

 Note: the TDF voxel grids of the scene fragments from the synthetic benchmark were computed using the deprecated code for accurate TDF.
 See `deprecated/pointCloud2AccTDF.m`

-### Model Fitting for 6D Object Pose Estimation
+### Model Fitting for 6D Object Pose Estimation in the Amazon Picking Challenge

 See `evaluation/model-fitting-apc`

-Includes code, pre-trained model, and pre-computed data to evaluate 3DMatch for model fitting on the Shelf & Tote dataset (Amazon Picking Challenge setting).
+Includes code and pre-trained models to evaluate 3DMatch for model fitting on the Shelf & Tote dataset.

+Quick start: start Matlab and run script `evaluation/model-fitting-apc/getError.m`

 ### Mesh Correspondence in Shape2Pose

 Includes code to generate mesh correspondence visualizations on the meshes from Shape2Pose.

+Quick start: